Yalantis/PullToRefresh/README.md

 This component implements pure pull-to-refresh logic and you can use it for developing your own pull-to-refresh animations, [like this one.](https://github.com/Yalantis/PullToMakeSoup)

-## Swift 2.0
-Currently we maintain a [branch](https://github.com/Yalantis/PullToRefresh/tree/swift_2.0) to provide support for Swift 2.0.

 ##Requirements
 - iOS 8.0+
-- Xcode 6.3
+- Xcode 7
-- Swift 1.2
+- Swift 2

 ##Installing with [CocoaPods](https://cocoapods.org)